txy7795679/PSVITA-PKGJ-DATADB/README.md

 url_psx_games http://raw.githubusercontent.com/Alex4nder001/PSVITA-PKGJ-DATADB/master/PSX_GAMES.tsv
 url_psp_games http://raw.githubusercontent.com/Alex4nder001/PSVITA-PKGJ-DATADB/master/PSP_GAMES.tsv

-I do not plan to update this unless either PKGJ adds support for more types of download types.
+I do not plan to update this unless either PKGJ adds support for more types of downloadable software.
 This is mainly for personal use but I made it publicly available just to keep this repo alive and to help out others who can't access NPS for whatever reason.